top of page

 Handy Hack: Many business services partners have staff who are trained to work with employers like you.
 You might meet individuals with job titles such as Employer Relations Manager, Account Manager, Business Services Representative, or similar.

 Next, Maya got crucial buy-in from leadership and line supervisors at EvolveEdge.
-Initially the company’s Chief Operations Officer was concerned about additional costs of engaging a partner.
+Initially, the company’s Chief Operations Officer was concerned about additional costs that could arise from engaging a partner.
 But, Maya was able to assure him that there was no cost involved in working with Chicago Collaborative.
 Moreover, EvolveEdge could access subsidies for hiring from certain talent pools.

 EvolveEdge’s CEO, Brenda, knew that they had been struggling with filling open positions for a while.
 Beyond that, Brenda had been doing a lot of thinking about how she might use her position to make a real difference in the world.
 With Maya's confidence as a guide, Brenda was ready to commit to an expanded talent strategy for EvolveEdge, and made it clear that this was a priority for the whole organization.